-Contact your legislators to let them know that H.171 must pass this year in order to support Vermont families now and set the wheels in motion for long-term, transformative change.
+H.171 must pass this year in order to support Vermont families now and set the wheels in motion for long-term, transformative change.

-H.171 is sponsored by 95 members of the House of Representatives, from all parties, plus independents.
+H.171 is sponsored by 95 members of the House of Representatives, including members across all parties and independents.